oddlord/oddlord.github.io/_posts/2018-11-19-always-learning.md

 ---
-layout: post
 title:  "Always learning"
 date:   2018-11-19 19:30:00 +0100
 image: /assets/images/unity-vs-ue.jpg

-excerpt_separator: <!--more-->

 ---

 Hello everyone!
-Finally I'm back from the dead to tell you a bit of what I've been doing, and especially learning these past few months!
+Finally I'm back from the dead to tell you a bit of what I've been doing, and especially learning, these past few months!

 <!--more-->